 Read More: Best Sex Scenes in TV Shows

 17. The Favourite

-From the maker of movies like ‘Dogtooth’, ‘The Lobster’ etc. – movies which are known for their explicit nudity and raw sexuality, ‘The Favourite’ isn’t very far behind, with rawness present in a very different form.
-With a distinctly intriguing but unsettling sense of dystopian humour, along with a lot of kinky stuff, ‘The Favourite’ surrounds a group of lives in the 18th century England during the reign of Queen Anne.
-As it appears, Queen Anne and Sarah Churchill, Duchess of Marlborough are close friends and are intimidated by Abigail, Sarah’s cousin who is aspiring to be the favourite courtier in Queen Anne’s court, yet Sarah doesn’t want her to be.
-While the humour is mostly repetitive, the performances and the overall kinkiness takes away the prize.
-‘The Favourite’ went on to garner critical acclaim for its cast, performances, production design and the overall story.
+From the maker of movies like ‘Dogtooth,’ ‘The Lobster’ etc. – movies which are known for their explicit nudity and raw sexuality, ‘The Favourite’ isn’t very far behind, with rawness present in a very different form.
+With a distinctly intriguing but unsettling sense of dystopian humor, along with a lot of kinky stuff, ‘The Favourite’ surrounds a group of lives in 18th century England during the reign of Queen Anne.
+As it appears, Queen Anne and Sarah Churchill, Duchess of Marlborough, are close friends and are intimidated by Abigail, Sarah’s cousin who is aspiring to be the favorite courtier in Queen Anne’s court, yet Sarah doesn’t want her to be.
+While the humor is mostly repetitive, the performances and the overall kinkiness take away the prize.
+‘The Favourite’ went on to garner critical acclaim for its cast, performances, production design, and the overall story.
 Psst – Emma Stone and Rachel Weisz have delivered their career-best performances.
 Watched it yet?

 Read More: 100 Best Movies of All Time